 Getting stuck under a freeway overpass is terrifying.

 I get tense and start planning an emergency exit the second I get stuck under an overpass because of course, there is about to be an earthquake and I might get crushed to death.
 I start looking around me to see where I can try and run or drive to if something were to happen.
 My foot is hovering over the accelerator ready to gas it just in case.
 My body is completely tense and I feel numb until the light turns green or traffic begins to move again.

 These are just a few of the thoughts that cross my mind in a day.
 Living with anxiety is challenging but not impossible.
 If you know or love someone that suffers from anxiety, avoid telling them things like “there’s nothing to worry about” or “everything will be fine.”
 If it were that easy, we would’ve stopped worrying a long time ago.
 Just know that we don’t enjoy living like this, it isn’t a choice.
 We also aren’t weak – in fact, we are probably some of the strongest people you may know.

-Currently, I am trying my best to manage my anxiety with prayer, faith, and professional help.
-While having a daughter (with another one on the way) has brought on new fears and anxieties, I am determined to manage this as best as possible and do everything I can to make sure I do not pass on my fears and worries to them.
+Currently, I am trying my best to manage my anxiety with prayer, faith, professional help and medication.
+While having two girls has brought on new fears and anxieties, I am determined to manage this as best as possible and do everything I can to make sure I don’t pass on my fears and worries to them.
 I still have hope and look forward to a future with less worrying and with more being present in the moment with my family.